shandley/hecatomb/README.md

 # hecatomb

 A [hecatomb](https://en.wiktionary.org/wiki/hecatomb) is a great sacrifice; a great number of people, animals or things, especially as sacrificed or destroyed.
 In this case we provide a hecatomb of false-positive viral sequences.
+Hecatomb is desi

 # What is `hecatomb`?